stefanmuller/ldraw2houdini/README.md

 ## Features
 - **Import individual bricks & entire models**
 - **Logo on studs:** studs are instanced for extra efficiency
-- **MPD file support:** mpd files contain multiple sub models, referenced by a main model
+- **LDR, L3B & MPD file support:** mpd files contain multiple sub models, referenced by a main model
 - **Instancing support:** duplicate bricks are automatically packed and the color is read from the point data
 - **Imperfections:** if importing a model, the bricks are not perfectly stacked/aligned to each other, for a more realistic look and bricks can randomly yellow due to age.
 - **Gaps between bricks:** bricks can be slightly squashed to get tiny gaps between them